 Key trends in the crypto industry

 Cryptocurrency is becoming increasingly integrated with the global financial system.
-SEC approval of crypto ETFs, starting with the first spot Bitcoin ETFs in January 2024, has driven institutional investments in several of the leading cryptocurrencies.
+SEC approval of crypto ETFs, starting with the first spot Bitcoin ETFs in January 2024, has driven institutional investments in several leading cryptocurrencies.
 Major financial institutions are adopting blockchain technology and crypto tokens, most notably stablecoins, for cross-border payments.

 The crypto industry has benefited from the political climate.
 In March 2025, President Trump signed an executive order to establish cryptocurrency reserves.
 In July, the U.S. passed the Genius Act, the country's first major crypto legislation.

-However, the crypto market remains extremely volatile.
+However, the crypto market remains volatile.
 The total crypto market cap plummeted from $4.3 trillion in October 2025 to $2.2 trillion in early 2026.

 What to look for in a booming crypto